If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 What Is A Trademark?

-Before I address the question “what can I trademark,” I want to start with defining what a trademark actually is.
-As the USPTO (United States Patent and Trademark Office) puts it:
+Before I address the question “what can I trademark,” I want to start by defining what a federal trademark is.
+As the USPTO (the United States Patent and Trademark Office) puts it:

 “A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.”